-vSphere Web Client extensions run at the same privilege level as the user who is logged in.
+vSphere Client extensions run at the same privilege level as the user who is logged in.
 A malicious extension can masquerade as a useful plug-in and perform harmful operations such as stealing credentials or changing the system configuration.
-To increase security, use a vSphere Web Client installation that includes only authorized extensions from trusted sources.
+To increase security, use an installation that includes only authorized extensions from trusted sources.

-To protect against potential compromise of your vSphere Web Client you can periodically examine all installed plug-ins and make sure that all plug-ins come from a trusted source.
+To protect against a potential compromise of your vSphere Client, examine all installed plug-ins periodically and make sure that each plug-in comes from a trusted source.

-You must have privileges to access the vCenter Single Sign-On server.
+You must have privileges to access the vCenter Single Sign-On service.
 These privileges differ from vCenter Server privileges.

-- From the Home page, select Administration, and then select Client Plug-Ins under Solutions
+- From the Home page, select Administration, then select Client Plug-Ins under Solutions.

 - Examine the list of client plug-ins.